-According to a report by the Cancer Registry commissioned by the Norwegian Cancer Society, more than 13,000 of the 20,000 cancer cases reported in Norway last year could have been prevented.
-The report calculated how many cases of different types of cancer in Norway can be attributed to certain risk factors to highlight the potential for cancer prevention through lifestyle changes on a population level.
+According to a report by the Cancer Registry commissioned by the Norwegian Cancer Society, by eliminating specific risk factors, 13,383 out of 20,702 cancer cases could have been avoided, which represents preventing over one in three of the 35,000 total annual cancer cases in Norway.
+The report calculated how many cases of cancer in Norway can be attributed to certain risk factors to highlight the potential for cancer prevention through lifestyle changes on a population level.
 Among the major risk factors for cancer are smoking, UV exposure, diet, obesity, and alcohol.
 The report's findings are based on a theoretical scenario that assumes the complete elimination of these risk factors.

-Dr Trude Eid Robsahm, the lead author of the report, is heading the section for Etiology, within the Cancer Registry´s Research Department.
-She has a particular interest in the role of modifiable lifestyle factors, in primary and secondary cancer prevention.
+Dr Trude Eid Robsahm, the report's lead author, is heading the section for Etiology, within the Cancer Registry´s Research Department.
+She has a particular interest in the role of modifiable lifestyle factors in primary and secondary cancer prevention.

 Lauri Beekmann, NordAN: Can you explain, in simple terms, how you calculated the cancer cases that could be preventable?